10 reasons to invest in HR software

 8. Your pay runs will take less time and become more accurate

 Storing up-to-date job and pay data in an HR system – one that integrates with your chosen payroll software – will reduce the time it takes to do your pay runs because accurate data flows instantly from one system to another.
 You should also find that your pay runs are more likely to be right first time, because the data your payroll software (or outsourced payroll provider) is referring back to is correct.
 So not only will your HR, payroll or finance team have fewer payroll queries to resolve each time they complete a pay run, they should also have more time to spend on other tasks and projects.

 9. Your organisation will be able to better comply with the GDPR

-As we’ve already discussed, introducing specialist HCM software helps you to keep sensitive and confidential employee data protected and secure.
+As we’ve already discussed, introducing a specialist HCM platform helps you to keep sensitive and confidential employee data protected and secure.
 A good HR solution will also provide you with tools to help you more easily comply with the requirements of the GDPR.
 Such functionality might include data-retention dashboards (to help you identify data that needs to anonymised or deleted), defining data-retention periods, enabling self-service access to personal data employees and leavers (a key ICO recommendation), and tools to help you fulfil subject access requests (SARs).
 Such tools will not only help you comply with the regulations – avoiding financial penalties or reputational damage – but also improve the speed at which you can complete data-protection-related activities.

 10. You’ll be able to engage individuals with L&D more effectively